swarmlet/swarmlet-website/docs/getting-started/introduction.md

 1. Add a [`docker-compose.yml`](/docs/getting-started/deploying-applications) file in the root of your project
 1. Add a git remote: [`git remote add swarm git@swarm:my-project`](/docs/getting-started/ssh-key-setup)
 1. Deploy your application stack to the swarm using `git push swarm master`
-1. SSL certificates for web facing services are generated automatically using Let's Encrypt
-   (assuming you've assigned a domain to your server in your DNS configuration)

 **[Example application setup and deployment guide](/docs/getting-started/deploying-applications#example-application-setup)**

 ## Installation

-**Requirements**: Bash 4.0 or higher (run `bash --version`).

 #### [Full installation instructions can be found here](/docs/getting-started/installation)